 The Scottish Bakestone Girdle

 You will receive a new hand-made Scottish Bakestone, based on an authentic design, made from Mild Steel, (a metal authentically used in bakestones since the late 1800s) which has been oiled and is ready to be seasoned.
-Note: we can make unique, specialised Cast Iron versions (mainly used before the late 1800s) at a greater cost, please contact us for details.
 We use mild steel because as the Victorians found out it is not as brittle as cast iron, (i.e. it will not break when dropped) yet it retains all the other excellent cooking properties of cast iron and can maintain the authentic shape, weight and size of the originals – when seasoned and ‘blackened’ there is very little visible difference between a mild steel version and the cast iron version.

 Please note: in purchasing a bakestone you are stepping back in time, each new bakestone sent out is oiled and ready to be seasoned – please have a look at the routine care and maintenance of keeping and using a bakestone so that you are aware of traditional seasoning techniques.
 Bakestones were used and past down in families for generations, they can take the knocks and wear and tare of domestic kitchen life better than ANY modern frying or saucepan etc. This will literally last you a lifetime, and will still be used by your children and grandchildren.